MAKING PUBLIC POLICY: THEORY AND PRACTICE - 2022/3

 11. Drafting policy recommendations

-Weekly lectures will cover the topics listed above.
-Each topic will also be the focus of one of the fortnightly seminars.
+Weekly sessions will cover the topics listed above.
+Each topic will also be the focus of one of hands-on exercises in the context of our seminar work.
 The seminars will provide an opportunity for students to analyse, in considerable detail, policy document produced by: government departments; political parties; think tanks; and non-governmental organisations.

 |Assessment type||Unit of assessment||Weighting|